rz501/Macaulay2-Jupyter-Kernel/README.md

 ### Install

-You can install the latest stable version directly from PyPI by
+You can install the latest release version directly from PyPI by

 ```bash
 $ pip3 install macaulay2-jupyter-kernel